Peter Billingsley

 Peter Billingsley (born April 16, 1971), also known as Peter Michaelsen and Peter Billingsley-Michaelsen, is an American actor and filmmaker.

-His acting roles include Ralphie Parker in the 1983 movie A Christmas Story and its 2022 sequel A Christmas Story Christmas, Jack Simmons in The Dirt Bike Kid, Billy in Death Valley, and Messy Marvin in a series of commercials for Hershey's Syrup in the 1980s.
+He is best known for portraying Ralphie Parker in A Christmas Story and A Christmas Story Christmas.
+He also played Jack Simmons in The Dirt Bike Kid, Billy in Death Valley, and Messy Marvin in a series of commercials for Hershey's Syrup in the 1980s.
 While an infant, he began acting in television commercials.

 Early life

 Peter was born in New York City.
 His father, Alwin Michaelsen, is a financial consultant, and his mother, Gail, was once Alwin's secretary.
-She is the niece of Stork Club owner Sherman Billingsley, and the cousin of Glenn Billingsley who was married to actress Barbara Billingsley.
+She is the niece of Stork Club owner Sherman Billingsley, and the cousin of Glenn Billingsley, who was married to actress Barbara Billingsley.

 All five of the children in the family had acting careers when they were young.
-The older Billingsleys, Dina and Win, had the briefest acting careers working mostly in commercials, with minor guest spots on television shows.
-Peter's elder sister, Melissa, is best known for her role as Maxx Davis on Me and Maxx.
+The older Billingsleys, Dina and Win, had the briefest acting careers, working mostly in commercials, with minor guest spots on television shows.
+Peter's older sister, Melissa, is best known for her role as Maxx Davis on Me and Maxx.
 Peter's older brother, Neil, began playing Danny Walton on the daytime soap opera Search for Tomorrow in 1975 and has had numerous roles in commercials and guest shots on TV series.

-Peter Billingsley received his early childhood education from a combination of tutors, public schools, and private institutions (including the Professional Children's School in New York City), Phoenix Country Day School in Paradise Valley, Arizona and Longview Elementary School in Phoenix and eventually passed his California High School Proficiency Exam (CHSPE) at the age of 14.
+Peter Billingsley received his early education from a combination of tutors, public schools, and private institutions (including the Professional Children's School in New York City), Phoenix Country Day School in Paradise Valley, Arizona and Longview Elementary School in Phoenix and eventually passed his California High School Proficiency Exam (CHSPE) at age 14.
 He seems to have also attended some public secondary schools prior to passing the CHSPE, including Arcadia High School (in Phoenix).

-Billingsley was a spokesman for the young astronaut program and was present in 1986 at launch pad 39B (at NASA's Kennedy Space Center in Florida) for the doomed launch of the Space Shuttle Challenger.
+Billingsley was a spokesman for the young-astronaut program and was present in 1986 at launch pad 39B (at NASA's Kennedy Space Center in Florida) during the Space Shuttle Challenger disaster.